yashpathack/MathJax/README.md

 ## Beautiful math in all browsers

-MathJax is an open-source JavaScript display engine for LaTeX, MathML, and AsciiMath notation that works in all modern browsers.
+MathJax is an open-source JavaScript display engine for LaTeX, MathML, and AsciiMath (AsciiMath is an easy-to-write markup language for mathematics.) notation that works in all modern browsers.
 It was designed with the goal of consolidating the recent advances in web technologies into a single, definitive, math-on-the-web platform supporting the major browsers and operating systems.
 It requires no setup on the part of the user (no